AaronRMartinez/Threat-Hunting-Scenario-Deep-Access-The-Adversary/README.md

 **Objective:** Detect usage of outdated script configurations likely intended to bypass modern controls.

 A downgrade attack is a type of cyberattack where an attacker forces a system to use weaker security protocols or outdated, less secure versions of software or hardware.
 A typical downgrade attack command explicitly refers to a software or hardware's version it wants to utilize.
-Understanding that the malicious actor had been utilizing PowerShell to carry out it's activtiy in the system, I searched for logs with the `FileName` field and the term "version".
+Understanding that the malicious actor had been utilizing PowerShell to carry out it's activity in the system, I searched for logs with the `FileName` field and the term "version".
 The word "version" because it could be within a PowerShell command attempting to utilizing outdated software.

 ```kql
 DeviceProcessEvents